dd32/td-gh-ex/readme.txt

 = How to use image as Logo =
 Use wordpress Header system under Appearance tab.
 Appearance/Header

-= How to setup Blog page =
-Create a new page by going to pages - Add New.
-Then on right side, in page attributes - Template, select Blog as the page template.
-And publish the page.

 Thanks for downloading the discover theme.